U.S. lawmakers make push to assist local newspapers, broadcasters

 Tens of thousands of local media workers are being forced to take unpaid furloughs or seeing cuts to paychecks, while other outlets are shrinking staff and reducing the frequency of printing, and some smaller newspapers in California, Vermont and South Dakota are closing.

-Newspaper publisher Gannett Co said this month it would reduce expenses by another $100 million to $125 million this year through staffing reductions, furloughs and “significant pay reductions for senior management and cancellation of non-essential travel and spending.”
+Newspaper publisher Gannett Co (GCI.N) said this month it would reduce expenses by another $100 million to $125 million this year through staffing reductions, furloughs and “significant pay reductions for senior management and cancellation of non-essential travel and spending.”

 The parent company of the Los Angeles Times said this week it was imposing temporary pay cuts for senior managers of up to 15% and furloughing some non-newsroom employees for up to 16 weeks.